 The centre-forward teased Konchesky, who tried to delay the Tottenham charge, but help was too far away.

 The threat appeared to be downgraded when Defoe sent in a low shot that appeared to pose little trouble to Green, but the keeper neither caught the ball or diverted it to safety.

 Instead, he palmed it straight into Stalteri’s path, who summoned up enough energy after running the length of the pitch to stroke the ball into the ungaurded net.

 “Oh no. Oh no,” was Andy Gray’s reaction as bedlam ensued in the away end.

 West Ham: Green, Neill, Upson (Davenport 11), Ferdinand, Konchesky, Bowyer, Noble, Quashie (Blanco 80), Etherington (Zamora 83), Tevez, Harewood.

 Tottenham: Robinson, Chimbonda (Taarabt 87), Dawson, Gardner, Young-Pyo Lee, Lennon, Jenas (Stalteri 57), Tainio, Ghaly (Huddlestone 46), Defoe, Berbatov.

 Subs Not Used: Cerny, Rocha.

-Tottenham had revenge for their final-day defeat the previous season when a dodgy lasagne ruined their top four chances.
-Jol’s side left West Ham rooted to the bottom and 10 points adrift of fourth-from-bottom Wigan.
+Tottenham had revenge for their final-day defeat the previous season when a dodgy lasagne ruined their top-four chances.
+And they left West Ham rooted to the bottom and 10 points adrift of fourth-from-bottom Wigan.

 But something must have clicked in the wake of this heartbreaking defeat.
 West Ham won their next three games and seven of their last nine matches to escape relegation on the final day of the season after beating an under-strength Manchester United side at Old Trafford.